 Firmly a phenomenon in their home country of Iceland, the four-piece band Kaleo is set to descend upon foreign shores in 2015, bringing their gorgeous blend of folk, blues, country, and rock to a wider mainstream audience in America.
 Their isolated heritage inspires a unique take on familiar sonic elements, resulting in diversity and freedom on each and every breathtaking track.

 Best friends since attending elementary school in the small town of Mosfellsbaer outside of Reykjavik, bandleader JJ Juliusson, drummer David Antonsson, and bassist Danny Kristjansson began playing cover songs together at the age of 18.
 Honing their skills with the songs of others, they began writing their own music and gigged around the nations capital for a few years, playing countless shows before adding guitarist Rubin Pollack to the mix in 2012.
-They named the band Kaleo, which means the sound in Hawaiian, and started their career in earnest with a handful of well-received shows at the 2012 Iceland Airwaves music festival.
+They named the band Kaleo, which means ’the voice’ in Hawaiian, and started their career in earnest with a handful of well-received shows at the 2012 Iceland Airwaves music festival.

 They recorded their first pair of original songs in early 2013, the fiery Rock N Roller and laid-back, bluesy Pour Sugar On Me, which earned Kaleo some radio airplay and press in Iceland.
 Then, that spring, their cover of the traditional Icelandic ballad Vor í vaglaskógi during a live radio show was videotaped and posted to YouTube, where it quickly went viral.
 The band recorded a studio version of the song in June, which went straight to Number One in virtually every radio station in the country.
 Its a different kind of cover, more dramatic and the tempo is taken down, says JJ.
 We had played it for friends and people seemed to react to it.
 I always liked the old song; somehow it spoke to me.
 The buzz for Kaleo had begun; in fact, the videos views now number greater than the entire population of Iceland.